 The following technical information gives details on consent requirements -

-A consent to discharge stormwater is only necessary for industrial and trade premises.
-This means you do not need consent to discharge stormwater from domestic dwellings.
+A consent to discharge stormwater is necessary for industrial and trade premises.
+This means you do not generally need consent to discharge stormwater from single domestic dwellings, but may need consent for residential developments.
+You should also check with your local Council for any stormwater management requirements for your site, and if you intend to connect to a local Council reticulated stormwater network.

 If resource consent is required, it is a Controlled Activity under Rule 43 of the RRMP.
 The matters for control are: